ApitherapY Honey for Health & Healing

 Royal Jelly is an enzyme enriched food, produced by young worker bees and fed to a queen bee for her entire life.
 People use royal jelly as a multi-vitamin, an immune system booster to promote longevity, and for mental clarity.

 Honey is plant nectar, converted to simple sugars, dehydrated, and used for energy and winter food.
 People use honey as a natural sweetener, as a sore throat remedy, cough suppressant, and for healing wounds.
 See About Honey to learn more.

-Bee Venom is produced by worker female bees to defend themselves and their colony.
-People use bee venom to treat over 40 illnesses, including warts, arthritis and multiple sclerosis.
+Bee Venom is produced by worker female bees to defend themselves and their colony and is used to treat over 40 illnesses, including warts, arthritis and multiple sclerosis.
 Learn more about Bee Venom Therapy.

-Beeswax is produced by worker female bees for building the honeycomb structure that is used for brood rearing and storing of honey & pollen.
-People use beeswax for a number of items including candles, cosmetics, and furniture polishes.
+Beeswax is produced by worker bees to build the honeycomb structure that is used for brood rearing and the storing of honey and pollen.
+People use beeswax for candles, cosmetics, and furniture polishes.
 See About Beeswax and Candles to learn more.

 Health and Nutrition

-Bee Nutraceutical products are pure and natural honeybee products used as dietary supplements to promote good health.
-The products produced by the honeybee are Royal Jelly, Pollen, Propolis, and Honey.
-These products may be taken separately in their native form or mixed into blends to provide the right balance in an easy to take mixture.
+Bee Nutraceutical products are pure and natural, and are used as dietary supplements to promote good health.
+Products from the hive, like royal jelly, pollen, propolis, and honey may be taken separately in their native form or mixed into blends to provide the right balance and nutritional value in an easy to ingest form.